isomerpages/mas-moneysense/_buy-now-pay-later/The Real Cost Of Instalment Payment Plans.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="instalment payment plans" src="/images/In%20The%20Spotlight/instalment%20payment%20plans.jfif">
 </div>
-<p><strong>Instalment plans aren't all the same.
+<p><strong>Instalment plans are not all the same.
 Find out the difference between in-house instalment payment plans and instalment payment plans offered by credit card companies, and the hidden costs of each.</strong>
 </p>
 <h4>Key Takeaways</h4>
 <ul>